Tokyo Ravens was a pretty thrilling anime series, so why is there no news about season 2 even after so many years?

 But here are a few examples for Tokyo Ravens – Soundtrack (OST), ending/openings songs sales, web radio, international license for Funimation, streaming on Hulu, various collaborations, and more.

-Why there is no Tokyo Ravens season 2
+Why There is No Tokyo Ravens season 2

-It’s unusual to adapt nine-light novels for two cour anime.
-The Tokyo Ravens light novels are thick with around 400 pages each.
-So I wonder how much did the anime skip because the average pace would be one book for four episodes.
+So I wonder how much did the anime skip because the average pace would be one book for five to four episodes.
+Tokyo Ravens used one book for 2,5 episodes on average.

-Will there be Tokyo Ravens season 2
+Will There Be Tokyo Ravens Season 2